bdelangh/SAP-IoT-Central/README.md

 }
 ```

-This template can also be found on [AlertIdTemplate.json](https://github.com/bdelangh/SAP-IoT-Cental/blob/master/AlertIdTemplate.json).
+This template can also be found at [AlertIdTemplate.json](https://github.com/bdelangh/SAP-IoT-Cental/blob/master/AlertIdTemplate.json).

 To send a message to the IoT Device you'll need the action 'Run a command' of the Azure IoT Central object.
 You'll need the deviceId and the alertid retrieved from the previous step.